-Door installation costs can quickly rise if you choose custom or high-end options.
+Door installation costs can quickly rise with the selection of custom or high-end options.
 With many choices, the cost of an installation project can vary greatly.
-If you decide on smart locks, wrought iron details, or sidelights for your entryway, the labor costs will be higher due to the amount of expertise that’s needed to install the door correctly.
+As smart locks, wrought iron details, or sidelights for the entryway are added, the labor costs will be higher due to the amount of expertise that’s needed to install the door correctly.
 Customizations in general can cause door installation costs to reach $500 to $10,000.

 Solid vs. Hollow Core Doors

-Expect to pay $50 to $200 or more to install a solid core door over a hollow core door starts at around $40 by contrast.
-Labor costs are the same for both: around $100 to $300 per door.
+Homeowners can expect to pay $50 to $200 or more to install a solid core door.
+A hollow core door starts at around $40 by contrast.
+Labor costs are the same to install both: around $40 to $90 per hour.

 Installing a door in a new location typically involves new drywall, electrical, and sometimes plumbing alterations.
 Cutting a door into brick can cost between $300 and $2,200, not including materials.
-If you’re interested in a custom or double door, it will cost even more.
+A custom or double door will cost even more.

-When deciding on the type of door to install, consider potential repairs, maintenance, and how it will complement the general design of your home.
+When deciding on the type of door to install, homeowners will want to consider potential repairs, maintenance, and how it will complement the home’s design.

 Installation of double doors can average $750 to $5,000.
 It’s usually the material choice and the type of door that affects the price, although installing double doors on a load-bearing wall can increase the installation time and labor costs.